rohinanad/Naderi-CS395-Midterm/README.md

 ``LASTNAME-CS395-HW2-Tab.zip``

 The zip file should contain a folder with the same name as the zip file, and the folder inside should contain all code.
-For example `LASTNAME-CS395-HW2-Tab.zip -->` LASTNAME-CS395-HW2-Tab --> (files or folders pertaining code, such as newtab.html, /js/ )`.
+For example `LASTNAME-CS395-HW2-Tab.zip --> LASTNAME-CS395-HW2-Tab --> (files or folders pertaining to code, such as newtab.html, /js/ )`.

 Please email us if you have any questions or need an extension.
 Late Submissions won't be accepted without prior approval.